-There are many factors that a divorcing couple and their advisors take into consideration when structuring a financial settlement, including: current and anticipated living expenses, future earnings potential, taxes, and the pool of assets to be divvied up.
-An additional consideration that often is overlooked is the financial and investment sophistication that will be required to successfully manage post-settlement assets.
+There are many factors that couples and their advisors take into consideration when structuring a financial settlement for a divorce, including: current and anticipated living expenses, future earnings potential, taxes, and the pool of assets to be divvied up.
+An additional consideration during divorce that often is overlooked is the financial and investment sophistication that will be required to successfully manage post-settlement assets.

 Investment Sophistication: Can You Assess (and Accept) Portfolio Risk?

 Successful investing is difficult.
 This is because portfolio returns need to be evaluated in connection with the underlying asset allocation – the risks the investor is willing to take in order to achieve them.
 Developing an asset allocation appropriate to one’s unique circumstances requires both considerable skill from the investment manager, and an educated client.
 That is, in addition to accepting the myriad of systemic investment risks, those who are relatively new to investing face a steep learning curve, which can be especially precarious when lost principal cannot easily be replaced.
 They need to develop both knowledge and experience – knowledge of how investing in various differing asset classes work together to reduce overall portfolio volatility, and the experience that comes with surviving down markets when no strategy seems to be working well.